Skip to main content

 Running and Interacting with the Container

-Start an interactive shell inside the container, overlaying the writable CBIcall copy and binding the external data directory:
+Start an interactive shell inside the container, overlaying the writable CBIcall copy.
+For native CBIcall workflows, also bind the external data directory:

 apptainer shell \